Skip to main content

 The Evolution of the First Lady’s Role and Budget

 The growth of the First Lady’s role has been paralleled by increases in allocated resources.
 Edith Roosevelt, wife of President Theodore Roosevelt, was the first to have a federally-employed social secretary.
 Eleanor Roosevelt, wife of President Franklin D. Roosevelt, expanded the office by adding a personal secretary along with social and administrative secretaries.
-Jackie Kennedy further professionalized the office by hiring a press secretary, appointment secretaries, and speechwriters.
-By the time of President Jimmy Carter’s administration, Rosalynn Carter brought on a chief of staff to help support the expanded team.
+Jacqueline Kennedy further professionalized the office by hiring a press secretary, appointment secretaries, and speechwriters.
+By the time of President Jimmy Carter’s administration, Rosalynn Carter added a chief of staff to help support the expanded team.

 Current Budget and Staffing